GenOM: Ontology Matching with Description Generation and Large Language Model

-\subsubsection{Effectiveness Compared to Original Exact Matching Methods}
+\subsection{Effectiveness Compared to Original Exact Matching Methods}

-We compare the results of GenOM with the results of the stand-alone exact matching system that GenOM adopts in the final stage (either BERTMapLt or LogMapLt).
-The BERTMapLt and LogMapLt results reported in this section are reproduced within the scope of this work, and may therefore differ slightly from the results presented earlier.
-As shown in Table~\ref{tab:exactmatch_results}, GenOM consistently outperforms the original exact matchers across all evaluated tasks.
+We compared the results of GenOM (Qwen32B) with the results of the stand-alone exact matching system that GenOM (Qwen32B) adopted in the final stage (either BERTMapLt or LogMapLt).
+The BERTMapLt and LogMapLt results reported in this section were reproduced within the scope of this work and therefore might differ slightly from the results presented in Table~\ref{tab:bio_alignment_comparison}.

-GenOM (BERTMapLt) achieved an average F1 score of 0.771 across the five benchmark tasks, outperforming the original BERTMapLt model, which obtained an average of 0.744.
-A similar improvement was observed with LogMapLt: while the standalone LogMapLt achieved an average F1 score of only 0.631, the GenOM-enhanced version reached 0.716.
-These results suggest that while exact matching provides a solid foundation for identifying high-confidence correspondences, it remains limited in capturing more nuanced semantic equivalence.
-By integrating LLM-based reasoning and enriched conceptual representations, GenOM is able to significantly enhance both coverage and accuracy over the base exact matching techniques.
-This is reflected in a notable increase in recall: GenOM achieves, on average, an 8\% improvement in recall over BERTMapLt, and an even more substantial 24\% increase when compared to LogMapLt.